 VOD platforms are used frequently, no doubt related to the phenomenon of binge-watching – the majority of viewers use VOD services at least several times a week.
 Monthly subscriptions are by far the most commonly chosen, compared to weekly or pay-per-view deals.
 Audiences use VOD on various devices – mostly on computers and TVs, but smartphone users are a growing demographic.
 Netflix is the most multichannel service, watched on televisions, computers, and smartphones alike, whereas Cyfrowy Polsat viewers are the most TV-oriented.

 When it comes to original VOD content, most of what Polish people like to watch resembles international tastes (perhaps because there are still few original Polish VOD titles available).
-Polish audiences have enjoyed acclaimed Netflix Originals, like U.S. show Stranger Things or nature documentary Our Planet, as well as fan-favorites like Vikings, Game of Thrones, or The Walking Dead.
+Polish audiences have enjoyed acclaimed Netflix Originals, like U.S. documentary The Last Dance or a thriller series Caliphate.